Google Fonts and GDPR: are Google Fonts GDPR compliant?

 Yes, all Google Fonts are open source and are free to use.
 If you want to be GDPR compliant while using Google Fonts from Google servers, you are required to inform users and get consent to manage their private data (IP addresses).

 If you are using Google Fonts from Google servers, some website users' data, such as IP addresses, are collected, stored, and may be processed for analytical purposes.
-So you are required to inform users and get consent to use their private data to be GDPR compliant.
-If you host Google Fonts locally on your servers, your website will be GDPR compliant even without user consent.
+So you are required to inform users and get cookie consent to use their private data.
+Without cookie consent Google fonts are not GDPR-compliant.
+However, if you host Google Fonts locally on your servers, then Google fonts will be GDPR compliant even without user consent.

 Is it good to use Google Fonts?

 Google Fonts can optimize your website performance and make it more beautiful.
 It also helps avoid licensing problems since Google Fonts are free to use.
-However, some users' data, such as IP addresses, are collected, stored, and may be processed, so you are required to inform users and get consent to use their private data to be GDPR compliant or host Google Fonts locally on your servers.
+However, some users' data, such as IP addresses, are collected, stored, and may be processed, so you are required to inform users and get user consent to use their private data to be GDPR compliant.
+To comply with the GDPR, you can also host Google Fonts locally on your servers.